-The belief in jinnis also still exists.
-These are-according to Muslim legend-spirits capable of assuming human or animal form and exercising influence over people.
-The Arab believe that such a spirit can possess a human by entering through the brain, and can only be removed in ceremonies performed by a "seer" skilled in "jinn-lore."
+Many, especially those in rural areas, adhere to pre-Islamic beliefs jinnis—spirits capable of assuming human or animal form and exercising influence over people.
+The Arab believe that such a spirit can possess a human by entering through the brain and can only be removed in ceremonies performed by a "seer" skilled in "jinn-lore."

 |People Name General||Arab, Tunisian|

 |Frontier People Group||No|

 |Region||Africa, North and Middle East|

 |Persecution Rank||4 (Open Doors top 50 rank, 1 = highest persecution ranking)|

 |Language Written||Yes ScriptSource Listing|